mariafernandagonzalez/ball-tracking-robot/README.md

 ## Additional Resources / Code

 - The final code can be found [here](Final-Code).
-- Additional code and in-depth explanation can be found in the [Software Architecture Report](Software-Architecture-Report.pdf) and [Object Detector Report](Object-Detector-Report.pdf).
+- Additional code and in-depth explanations of algorithms, motor control, and object detection can be found in the [Software Architecture Report](Software-Architecture-Report.pdf) and [Object Detector Report](Object-Detector-Report.pdf).
-- A [Hardware Report](Hardware-Report.pdf) is also available.
+- A [Hardware Report](Hardware-Report.pdf) is also available for reference.